Types of Adverbs

 Adverbs of Time

-These adverbs state the time of occurrence of the action.
-It may give a sharp or rough idea about the time of an action.
+Adverbs of time describe when an action occurs.
+It gives a sharp or rough idea about the time of an action.

 e.g., soon, late, today, tonight, early, tomorrow, yesterday, then, now, etc.